Skip to main content

 The calendar page defaults to the current month.
 Click the Today, Week, or Day buttons to change the view.
 The calendar includes filter functionality to limit events displayed to those that meet your criteria.
 The default shows events for all owners and event types.
 To filter:

 1. Click the Filter button.
-A window will appear, allowing you to filter by the owner and type.
+A window will appear, allowing you to filter by Owner, Type, Category, Classification, or Location.

 2. Make your selections.

-3. Click outside the filter window to apply the criteria.
+3. Close or click outside the filter window to apply the criteria.

 For information on Salesforce Events and Calendars, see the Salesforce Help & Training article: Events and Calendars.